-Monthly Water Supply Outlook Reports will be available by the fifth business day of each month between the months of January and June.
-If you wish to start receiving notifications when the Montana Water Supply Outlook Reports are released, please click hereto be added to the GovDelivery List.
+Monthly Water Supply Outlook Reports will be available by the 5th business day of each month January through June.
+If you would like to start receiving notifications when the Montana Water Supply Outlook Reports are released, please click hereto be added to the GovDelivery List.

-These new web pages can be found by using the navigation bar above and selecting "Monthly Statewide Overview", or by selecting an individual river basin summary.
+The current condition summaries can be found by using the navigation bar above and selecting "Monthly Statewide Overview", or by selecting an individual river basin summary.
 There are numerous added benefits for the water user when comparing these new tools with the legacy static report.
-The new webpages are all interactive, which allows the user scroll and click on the tools to get more information than ever before from the included maps, plots and tables.
+The new webpages are all interactive, which allows the user scroll and click on the tools to get more information than before from the included maps, plots and tables.

 June 1st, 2020.
 (PDF 9.0MB).
 Rapid melt at the end of May has decreased streamflow prospects within some river basins for the summer.
 Most basins west of the Divide look to receive near normal water yield, however forecasts vary widely east of the Divide.
 Water users are encouraged to read this month's report for their basin(s) of interest to gauge the impact of this May's anomalous weather.

 May 1st, 2020.
 (PDF 9.0MB).
 As of May 1st, high elevation SNOTEL sites like Black Bear continue to gain or hold onto snow water on May 1st.
 Lower elevations began melting during April, starting the snowmelt driven runoff across the state.
 Accelerated melt during the last week of the month at these lower elevations, coupled with well below April average precipitation, has decreased the volumes forecasted from April 1st for the May 1st – July 31st period for some river basins.